bicknest/react-native-settings-link/README.md

 RNSettingsLink.locationSourceSettings();

-or to get access to Android's location settings.
+or to get access to Androids location settings.
 Good for when you want the user to enable their phone's location.

 RNSettingsLink.appDetailsSettings();

-to open activity to make changes to your app's settings.
+to open activity to make changes to your apps settings.
 This is good if you are asking your user to change permissions for your application.